depthbomb/Scraps/README.md

 It uses no exploits, doesn't rely on slow and clunky browser automation, and all operations use the website's AJAX endpoints to handle loading of raffles and joining them.

+## Features

+- Fast and lighweight; no need to install Python/Node.JS/Java/etc, doesn't use browser automation
+- Easy to set up and configure, simply extract and run
+- Detailed logging so you can see everything it does and makes it easier to report problems
+- Honeypot/trap raffle detection; avoids fake raffles created by staff members that will get you banned

 ## Requirements

 Scraps was developed on Windows 10 >=v2004.
 It will probably work on Windows 8 and maybe even Windows 7 but those are untested.